-ENROLLEE RIGHTS AND RESPONSIBILITIES
+PROVIDERS ARE RESPONSIBLE FOR FACILITATING THE FOLLOWING ENROLLEE RIGHTS AND RESPONSIBILITIES

 Community Care Plan strives to foster enrollee satisfaction, respect, and availability of information through open communications.
-We, therefore, have written the following Enrollee Rights and Responsibilities.
+We, therefore, have written the following Enrollee Rights and Responsibilities which must be respected and facilitated by our network providers.
 Certain rights are provided for by law (42 CFR 438.100; 42 CFR 438.102; 45 CFR 164.524 and 45 CFR 164.526).